meteorhacks/meteorhacks.github.io/_posts/2013-08-09-how-meteor-uses-node.md

 ---
 layout: blog
-title: How Meteor Uses Node
+title: How Meteor Uses NodeJS
 category: blog
 summery: "Meteor is obviously builds on top of the NodeJS.
 But it uses NodeJS in a different way.
 Learn how meteor uses NodeJS and learn how to find the NodeJS version used by Meteor."
 ---